 Infection prevention and control is a challenging field.
 There is the long training and certification process.
 There are the long hours of on-the-job training and specialization.
 There are the mountains and mountains of paperwork alongside the demanding clinical work.
 Some might even say it’s a thankless job, with tons of pressure to improve, alongside an ever-changing landscape of pathogens and patient populations.
 And yet there continues to be a group of passionate individuals who choose to make a difference by becoming infection preventionists.
-In honor of Thanksgiving, today we take a moment to say thank you to all those students of infection control, the future professionals in IC/IP.
+Today we take a moment to say thank you to all those students of infection control, the future professionals in IC/IP.

 While compensation is, on average, commensurate with education and experience, geography and facility also play a role.
 There remains a large disparity between large, urban facility salaries and those found in smaller, suburban facilities.
 Salaries at long-term care facilities are even lower.
 This means that these facilities have a harder time attracting the best candidates - but the field as a whole also suffers when potential students decide their specialty and pass over IC/IP for a field with better compensation prospects.
 With growth trends on the rise and the growing need for reporting and surveillance professionals, we are at risk for an employment crisis in IC/IP.